GeraPashchenko/Test-task/Readme.md

 ---

+# How to test ths project
+Firstly you need to create `private.key` file like example `private.key.example` and fill it with your private key (it could be any text).
+Project needs it to configure `sign up/sign in` tokens.

 # Prehistory

 This project had been created with "`Google TypeScript Stype`" becasue I like this easy to setup and nice to manage feature.